SengerM/html-academic-publishing/README.md

 # HTML scientific documents

 I want to replace the PDF format, which is tied to the concept of a paper-printed document, with something more flexible and interactive.
+This "package" (or "set of JavaScripts + CSS" or "HTML environment definition", however you want to call this) is currently an experiment towards this replacement of the PDF format.
+It is already quite nice, though not perfect yet.

 ![After all, why not? why shouldn't we write documents in HTML?](media/after_all_why_not.svg)